decretist/Dissertation/Chapter1/chapter1.md

     engaged in the study of letters".
 But *Authentica Habita* does specifically mention "students and especially teachers of divine and sacred laws" so it is not clear to me why both Pennington and Winroth contest the latter point.
-Ken Pennington, "The Beginnings of Law Schools in the Twelfth Century", 18: "It [*Authentica Habita*] did not mention Bologna nor law students."
-    Anders Winroth, "The Teaching of Law in the Twelfth Century",
+"It [*Authentica Habita*] did not mention Bologna nor law students."
+Ken Pennington, "The Beginnings of Law Schools in the Twelfth Century", 18.

-    7-8: "The law [*Authentica Habita*] does not mention Bologna at all, nor does it mention studies of law."
-Winroth's "The Teaching of Law in the Twelfth Century" (2007) was a conference paper (ASLH?) and has since been superseded by "Law Schools in the Twelfth Century" (2009), which does not mention *Authentica Habita*.
+    "The law [*Authentica Habita*] does not mention Bologna at all, nor does it mention studies of law." [@winroth_teaching_2006] **Page numbers 7-8 in MS Word doc.** "The Teaching of Law in the Twelfth Century" has since been superseded by "Law Schools in the Twelfth Century", which does not mention *Authentica Habita*.

 [^19]: [@kantorowicz_albertus_1907, 203-218] See also